Jnayoung/capstone/README.md

 ## Installation
 ### Clone
-- Clone this repo to your local machine using `https://github.com/Hyunse/video-group-meeting.git`
+- Clone this repo to your local machine using `git clone https://github.com/Jnayoung/capstone.git ./`

 ### Setup
 **Client**